hrakaroo/glob-library-java/README.md

 the engine will do a lot of work to figure out that the pattern does not match.

-This library is a direct implementation of a glob matcher and strives to be both safer and faster and rewriting the pattern as a regular expression.
+This library is a direct implementation of a glob matcher and strives to be both safer and faster than rewriting the pattern as a regular expression.

 ### What is a glob?